openstack/watcher-specs/specs/queens/approved/zone-migration-strategy.rst

 * compute

-  The strategy chooses instances in descending order of the ordered list:
+  The strategy chooses instances in descending order of one of the following:

   * vcpu_num